fenago/R-Programming/md/Lab_1.md

-We\'ve covered a lot in this lab, and this is the last thing that you\'ll carry throughout this course and into the rest of the time you spend learning R: how do you get help with R programming and data science?

-### Package Documentation and Vignettes

-One advantage of using R is that it is a very well-documented programming language.
-This is often because there is a certain amount of documentation that is required by CRAN before it will publish a package on the website.

-It is considered a best practice to document your packages or functions well, no matter where you are publishing them.
-Good documentation is important, both for other people who may use your functions and also for yourself when you return to them in the future.

-As such, there are a few built-in ways in R to get help.
+There are a few built-in ways in R to get help.
 The first way to get help is to use the package documentation.
 You can access it by using the `help()` function or the question mark
 `?`.
 These will do the same thing.
 For example, say you (this